Review & accept financial aid award

 Measles, Mumps and Rubella

 Colorado State Law and University of Denver policy require two (2) doses of vaccine against measles, mumps, and rubella (MMR).
 More information on immunization requirements can be found on our website.
-If proof of immunity is not submitted to the Health and Counseling Center by August 1, you will not be allowed to register for classes.
+If proof of immunity is not submitted to the Health and Counseling Center, you will not be allowed to register for classes.

 The Health and Counseling Center will send you a tuberculosis screening questionnaire.
 If you are from or have traveled through a country with a high risk for tuberculosis, as defined by the Centers for Disease Control, you may be asked to submit further documentation.